contao/docs-archive/manual/en/04-Managing-content.md

 </tr>
 <tr>
   <td><code>{{image::*}}</code></td>
-  <td>This tag will be replaced with the thumbnail of an image  (replace * with the element ID, UUID or PATH):
+  <td>This tag will be replaced with the thumbnail of an image  (replace * with the database ID, UUID or PATH):
       <code>{{image::58ca4a90-2d30-11e4-8c21-0800200c9a66?width=200&amp;height=150}}</code>.<br>
       <strong>width</strong>: Thumbnail width,<br>
       <strong>height</strong>: Thumbnail height,<br>